Image optimization cost: self-hosted vs CDN (2026)

 Self-hosted image optimization is the right choice for:

 High-traffic sites where per-request pricing is prohibitive.
 E-commerce catalogs, media sites, and marketplaces with millions of image requests per month.
-The flat per-server cost model makes budgeting predictable and scaling affordable.
+The flat per-site cost model makes budgeting predictable: adding servers to absorb traffic adds VM cost, not license cost.

 Companies that value operational independence.
 No API keys to manage, no vendor relationship to maintain, no surprise billing, and no dependency on external service availability for a core part of your site’s performance.